 Sales is more about change management than it is about selling.
 That’s because 60 percent of qualified opportunities end in “no decision.”
 As the outsider, you’re fighting inertia—or Status Quo Bias.
 To vanquish this force, you need to disrupt its causes, drive the need for change, and create a buying vision that favors you over your competition.
 That requires articulating compelling answers for two pivotal questions your prospects are asking: Why Change (why should I do something different?) and Why You (why should I do it with you?).

 As deals advance, it becomes harder to handle pricing pressures and avoid unnecessary discounting.
 Salespeople need the training to deal with that pressure and close deals profitably.
-In complex selling scenarios, they also need to learn techniques for guiding conversations through multi-party decision processes and avoiding any “last mile” challenges to reaching agreement.
+In complex selling scenarios, they also need to learn techniques for guiding conversations through multi-party decision processes and avoiding any “last mile” challenges to reaching an agreement.
 At this stage, you must avoid “value leaks” by using Pivotal Agreements—value-based exchanges that you can use to advance your deals while protecting your value.

 The skills highlighted above address the sales inflection points when you need to defeat the status quo and acquire new customers.
 But what about when you are the status quo?
-That involves a drastically different buyer psychology and a dedicated message development and skills training approach—research proves it.
+That involves drastically different buyer psychology and dedicated message development and skills training approaches—research proves it.
 When you need to retain customers (Why Stay), get them to pay more for your solution (Why Pay More), expand with them (Why Evolve), or recover from a service failure (Why Forgive), you need a tailored sales strategy that meets to the demands of these moments.

 A Better Approach to Selling Across the Customer Journey